-It is common for applicants for green cards to have more than one marriage in their past.
+It is common for applicants for U.S. green cards to have more than one marriage in their past.
 Sometimes there was an old marriage before getting permanent residence.
 Sometimes there has been a new marriage after permanent residence.
 Applicants reasonably worry about what happens if one marriage was to a woman and the other to a man.
-Will U.S. Citizenship and Immigration Services (USCIS) look at this history with suspicion?
+Will USCIS look at this history with suspicion?

 Whenever USCIS removes conditions on residence, the key question is whether the marriage that led to permanent residence was truthful or a trick.
 Your focus should NOT be on your other marriages, only the one that led to a green card.
 The history of what happened when you were dating, at the wedding, and after the wedding are all important.

-When you apply to remove conditions on your residence, include proof of this history.
+When you apply to USCIS to remove conditions on your residence, include proof of this history.
 Start with this focus.
 It is all that is legally required and in many cases, it will lead to a positive outcome.
 But if USCIS still has questions or you are still concerned, think about how to describe your identity to help frame your application.

 Now is your chance to educate officials about your sexual identity.
-The USCIS official might not be comfortable talking about sexuality, but because it could e central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation or in a personal interview if you are called in for one.
+The USCIS official might not be comfortable talking about sexuality, but because it could be central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation or in a personal interview if you are called in for one.